gjpstrain/ieeevis.org/_posts/2025-07-24-vis-2025-open-research-blog1.md

  - Preregistration: stating your hypotheses, methods, and analysis plans before you begin data collection.
  - Pre-prints: depositing your final, accepted publication into an open and free repository.
  - Sharing Code and Data: self-explanatory.
-Doing this facilitates replication [[5]](https://www.nature.com/articles/s44271-023-00003-2).
+Doing so facilitates replication [[5]](https://www.nature.com/articles/s44271-023-00003-2).

 ## Preregistration

 This is probably the easiest and quickest Open Science practice to get to grips with, and also one of the most beneficial.
 As researchers, it is difficult to distinguish explanations that arise based on data (postdiction) from hypotheses that are tested against new data (prediction).
 Preregistration is an effective way of solving this issue.
-This is most often done using the [OSF.io](https://osf.io/) and [AsPredicted](https://aspredicted.org/) platforms.
+This is most often done using the [OSF.io](https://osf.io/) or [AsPredicted](https://aspredicted.org/) platforms.
 Using these platforms, you can record your hypotheses, methods, and analysis plans, after which they are locked.
-It is OK to deviate from these plans (research is fluid), as long as this is noted in your publication.
+The key here is honesty and clarity; it is OK to deviate from these plans (research is fluid), as long as this is noted in your publication.
 OSF includes numerous [templates](https://osf.io/zab38/wiki/home/) to help you write your pre-registration.
+It does not matter which you use, so long as your plan is preregistered before you begin data collection.

 ## Pre-prints

 Sharing your publication in an open and free repository enables more people to read it, including those without institutional access, such as members of the public.
 This is as simple as uploading the accepted .pdf of your publication to a free and open repository, such as [arXiv](https://arxiv.org/), [OSF.io](https://osf.io/) or [HAL](https://hal.science/).
 VIS Open Practices has a [guide](https://ieeevis.org/year/2025/info/open-practices/open-practices-faq) to getting started with pre-prints in a VIS context, and the UK Reproducibility Network [primer](https://osf.io/preprints/osf/8v2n7_v1) is great for a deeper dive into the topic.
+It is important to check the policy regarding pre-prints at the venue you are publishing in; for example, IEEE policy states that once the paper is accepted, you must add the DOI, copyright notice, and full citation to the pre-print.
+Other venues/publishers may have different requirements.

+## Sharing Data and Code

 [1] McKiernan, Erin C., et al. "How open science helps researchers succeed." elife 5 (2016): e16800.